Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem

 We now evaluate DLTS on the CPMP.
 In our experiments, we attempt to answer the following questions: \begin{enumerate} \item What effect do different DNN structures have on the performance of DLTS? \item What effect do different search strategies have on the performance of DLTS? \item Is DLTS competitive with state-of-the-art metaheuristics? \end{enumerate}

 To ensure a fair comparison of DNN structures and search strategies in research questions one and two, we use algorithm configuration either through a grid search or the configurator GGA~\citep{gga} to find high quality parameters for DLTS.
 With respect to research question three, we experiment on a variety of CPMP instances that we describe below.
-While we mainly use instances we generate ourselves, we also test DLTS on instances from the literature to show that the high quality performance of DLTS is not due to carefully selected instances.
+Since DLTS requires more instances for training than are available in the literature, we generate instances that extend and generalize the instances from~\cite{caserta:voss:08}.
+However, we also test DLTS on instances from the literature to show that the high quality performance of DLTS is not due to carefully selected instances.
 We also compare DLTS to the biased random-key genetic algorithm proposed in~\cite{brkgacpmp} and the target-guided heuristic from~\cite{WaJiLi15}.
-To our surprise, DLTS outperforms both of these heuristics despite not having any knowledge about solving the CPMP from the heuristics literature.
-In other words, DLTS outperforms over a decade of metaheuristics research from experts in the field through its own learning about the CPMP.
+To our surprise, DLTS outperforms both of these heuristics despite having to learn the vast majority of its heuristic guidance by itself.